Motivic homological stability of configuration spaces: Motives

 \subsection{Generalities}

-We recall the construction of the category $\DA(S,\Lambda)$.
+We shall recall briefly here the construction of the categories of motives $\DM(S,\Lambda)$ and $\DA(S,\Lambda)$.
+We refer the reader to \cite{mazzalecture} or \cite{cisinskitriangulated} for details about these categories.
 We start from the category of complexes of presheaves of $\Lambda$-modules on the site of smooth schemes over $S$ and we force descent for étale hypercovers, contractibility of the affine line and invertibility of the Tate motive for the tensor product.
+The resulting triangulated category is denoted $\DA(S,\Lambda)$.
 We define $\DM(S,\Lambda)$ in a similar fashion except that we start from the category of complexes of presheaves with transfers and we use the Nisnevich topology instead of the étale topology.
+Note that we could also work with presheaves with transfers and the \'etale topology and construct the category $\DM_{et}(S,\Lambda)$; however, this category is equivalent to $\DA(S,\Lambda)$ by \cite[Corollaire B.14]{ayoubalgebreI}.
 There is a left adjoint functor